johanley/pei-daylight-saving-time/README.md

 **Since 1947, the relevant statute has been referred to variously as the *Time Uniformity Act*, and the *Uniformity of Time Act* .**

+AST:
+* Atlantic Standard Time
+* UT(GMT) - 4 hours
+* corresponds to longitude 60°W of Greenwich, which passes through Glace Bay, Nova Scotia

+ADT:
+* Atlantic Daylight Time
+* UT(GMT) - 3 hours
+* corresponds to longitude 45°W of Greenwich, which passes **through the middle of Greenland**

 |Year|Description|Details|
 |---|---|---|
 |[1889](https://github.com/johanley/pei-daylight-saving-time/blob/master/1889-Act.jpg)|AST.
 Change from Charlottetown Time to AST|52nd Victoria, Chapter 11, Page 50.|